MEleonoraRossi/BigDataPhylogeny-Course/Day2/Lab3.md

   *TIP*

-  The `.iqtree` log file contains the full model comparison table.
+  The iqtree `.log` file contains the full model comparison table.
   Look for lines labelled as 'AIC', 'AICc', and 'BIC', they may differ!
 Always justify which criterion you use.

   #### Understanding the model notation